 Kensington Roof Gardens

-Kensington Palace (1605) became the favourite royal residence under the joint reign of William and Mary and remained so until George III...
+Built in 1605, the palace became the favourite royal residence under William and Mary of Orange in 1689, and remained so until George...

 99 Kensington High St · interesting places nearby